Command-Line Arguments with Events

 control=(grant|grantF12|disable)

-When you use this command on connect event, it grants desktop control.
-The grantF12 parameter is used for granting control in the compatibility (F12) mode.
-If you omit grant or grantF12 parameter, the default value (grant) is used.
+When this command is used during the connect event, it enables desktop control.
+The 'grantF12' parameter is utilized to grant control in compatibility (F12) mode.
+If you omit the 'grant' or 'grantF12' parameter, the default value ('grant') is applied.
+Specifying 'control=disable' prevents controlling the remote computer; only viewing is possible.
+This feature is supported when connected to ISL Light Client for Windows.

 topbarpos=(left|top|right|bottom)

 This command is used to specify the location of the desktop streaming bar - it can be on the left, top, right or bottom side of the desktop.
+This feature is supported when connected to ISL Light Client for Windows.

 Note: Desktop streaming bar can not be at the same location as the Windows task bar (usually it is at the bottom) - if you specify the same location, ISL Light will choose an alternative location.
-On Windows 95, Windows 98 and Windows Me you cannot set the position of the desktop streaming bar to left or right.

 hidetopbar=(true|false)